 Incisions are placed inconspicuously behind the ears.
 Special sutures are used to create the proper fold in the ears and hold them in a more attractive position closer to the side of the head.

-A small amount of cartilage may need to be removed to correct prominent ears.
+A small amount of tissue may need to be removed to correct prominent ears.
 Cartilage scoring techniques may also be used to define where the ear bends.

 We prefer not to use the term “ear pinning,” because the procedure has more steps than simply fixing the ears to the head.
 In adults, otoplasty can often be performed using a local anesthetic and light sedation.
 In children, general anesthesia is usually required.